erizov/Professor/semester_6/lecture_36_inference_optimization/model_caching/README.md

 ## Introduction

-Model Caching is a fundamental algorithm.
+Model Caching addresses specific computational challenges.

-This algorithm is widely used in computer science and software engineering for solving a specific class of problems efficiently.
-Understanding Model Caching is essential for building performant and scalable applications.
+This technique is applied in various domains to solve specific problems efficiently.
+Understanding this approach enables developers to solve related problems effectively.

 ## TL;DR (Too Long; Didn't Read)

-**One Sentence**: An algorithm that solves a specific computational problem efficiently.
+**One Sentence**: A performance optimization technique that stores frequently accessed data in fast storage to reduce access time and system load.

 **Time Complexity**: See complexity analysis below **Space Complexity**: See complexity analysis below